When Is It Time for a Cane or Walker?

 Bathroom safety

 • Grab bars are important in the bathroom.
 We recommend them to everyone.
 Keep in mind that there’s a difference between a grab bar and a towel bar.
-Grab bars are anchored into studs and towel bars usually aren’t, so they’re not interchangeable.
+Grab bars are anchored into studs, and towel bars usually aren’t, so they’re not interchangeable.

-• Toilets - Elevating the height of your toilet seat will make getting on and off the toilet much easier.
+• Elevating the height of your toilet seat will make getting on and off the toilet much easier.
 Consider a bedside commode if walking to the bathroom at night is risky for you.

 We’re here to help

-If you or a loved one could benefit from using an assistive device, we can help you make the right choice for you.
+If you or a loved one could benefit from using an assistive device, we can help you make the right choice.
 Hebrew SeniorLife has both in-home and outpatient therapists who can assess your situation, make recommendations, and train you in the proper use of assistive devices that will make your life easier and keep you safe.
-Our outpatient clinics are conveniently located at Hebrew Rehabilitation Center in Boston and Dedham – contact our therapy team today to get started

 Rachel Kardon, DPT, also contributed to this post.